huseyincavusbi/breast_cancer_supervised/README.md

-# Breast Cancer Supervised Learning
+# Supervised Learning on Breast Cancer
 ## Supervised Learning Experiments on Wisconsin Breast Cancer Dataset

 This repository contains various experiments with supervised machine learning models on the Wisconsin Breast Cancer dataset.